anoma/namada/documentation/specs/src/base-ledger/governance.md

 - A Namada _delegator_ is an account that delegates some tokens to a _delegate_ for voting purposes.
 Any address is either a delegator or a delegate, but not both.
 - A Namada _delegate_ is an account that has been given the right to vote on the behalf of a delegator.
 A delegate may not also be a delegator.

 Namada introduces a governance mechanism to propose and apply protocol changes without the need for a hard fork, and to signal stakeholder approval for potential hard forks.
-Anyone holding some `NAM` will be able to propose some changes in a proposal for which delegators and validators will cast their `yay` or `nay` votes.
+Anyone holding some `NAM` will be able to propose some changes in a proposal for which delegators and delegates will cast their `yay` or `nay` votes.
 It will also be possible to attach some payloads to proposals, in specific cases, to embed additional information.

 Governance on Namada supports both `signaling` and `voting` mechanisms.
 The signaling mechanism is used for changes which require a hard fork, while the voting mechanism is used for changes which merely alter state.
-In cases where the chain is not able to produce blocks anymore, Namada relies on [off chain signaling](#off-chain-protocol) to agree on a common move.
+In cases where the chain is not able to produce blocks anymore, Namada stakeholders can use [off chain signaling](#off-chain-protocol) to agree on a common decision.

 Further information about delegators, validators, and NAM can be found in the [economics section](../economics.md).